Turning a Jeep 4.0L straight six into a 4.6L stroker motor A-MAIZE-ING KUSTOMS style

 I already have the intake manifold modified currently running on the 4.0L motor I built last summer.
 Along with the Doug Thorley headers and 2.5" Borla exhaust.
 Here are some shots of the standard manifold, the new manifold with waaaay better runners and how they were modified.

 I also have the 55mm throttle body bored to 62mm.
 That is also on the motor.
 In order to get the manifold to fit, I had to grind off the power steering boss on the manifold.
 I then made a bracket that bolts to the back of the power steering mount.
-This way I don't
+This way I don't have to change any of the pulleys around, and still use the stock set up.

 The new 2000 manifold has the A/C compressor on the opposite side of the motor.
 I didn't want to have to change everthing around.
 So I made a bracket to keep it as is.